ashah80/JHMC-scripts/README.md

 # JHMC-scripts
-Backend scripts and website of the 2024 Junior High Math Competition
+Backend scripts and website of the 2025 Junior High Math Competition

 ## About
 The Junior High Math Contest hosts over 500 students each year in a day-long math competition.

-This code is made for the updated 2024 JHMC Competition, which is online due to the COVID-19 pandemic.
+Parts of the code were made for 2020 JHMC Competition, which was online due to the COVID-19 pandemic.
 To see it live, clone the repo and run `nodemon index.js`.

 ## Purpose
 We're open-sourcing the platform that we use for virtual contests because we deeply